hpcc-systems/DataPatterns/README.md

 	                             as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric attributes will return
 	                             zero
-	     numeric_third_quartile  The value separating the third and fourth (top) quarters of non-nil values within
+	     numeric_upper_quartile  The value separating the third and fourth (top) quarters of non-nil values within
 	                             the attribute as a DECIMAL; the attribute must be a numeric ECL datatype; non-numeric